Observance of Christmas by country: Jamaica

 Radio stations play Christmas carols as early as October, both reggae-style and some international.
 Jamaicans paint their houses and hang new curtains for Christmas.
 Pepper lights, the local name for Christmas lights, go up even on trees.

 Junkanoo or John Canoe is a traditional Christmas celebration in Jamaica, influenced by African heritage.
 This includes street dancing and a great parade through the streets with Jamaicans dressed in colorful masquerade costumes and masks.
 The traditional Jamaican Christmas meal includes ackee, saltfish, breadfruit, fried plantains, boiled bananas, freshly squeezed fruit juice and tea for breakfast; chicken, curried goat, stewed oxtail, rice and gungo peas for dinner.
 For dessert, sorrel drink and a Jamaican rum fruitcake along with red wine are served in many homes.

 Many people attend church for Christmas Eve or Christmas morning worship service.
 Some people go to the Christmas Eve Grand Market to walk with family and friends and shop until 2 or 3 a.m.
 Christmas Day.
 Some British Christmas traditions have stayed in Jamaica, like Father Christmas, roast beef or lamb dinners, and Boxing Day.

 Central America

 El Salvador

 Christmas in El Salvador carries a strong meaning that brings families together.
-Despite the business on the streets and the red, green and white colors flooding the environment, Salvadoran people try to honor what they consider to be the true meaning of Christmas, the birth of Jesus.

 In El Salvador children celebrate Christmas by playing with firecrackers, fountains, such as the small volcancitos ('little volcanos') and sparklers, estrellitas ('little stars').
 Teenagers and young adults display bigger fireworks or Roman Candles.
 Families also have parties in which they dance and eat.

 Santa Claus is known for appearing in TV and print ads, but people ask children if they already wrote a letter to little baby Jesus.
 Traditional Salvadoran Christmas dishes are sautéed turkey sandwiches in a baguette with lettuce and radishes, Salvadoran tamales, and sweet bread for dessert.
 Drinks include hot chocolate, pineapple juice, Salvadoran horchata, Salvadoran cherry horchata, and coffee.
-At 12:00 a.m. on December 25, everyone gathers around the Christmas tree and opens their presents.